cogwirrel/pi-nav/README.md

 ## Navigation for Raspberry PI using USB GPS dongle

 ### Setup
-I don't know if this'll work for you, but I had to run the following to get data from my gps.
+I don't know if this'll work for you, but I had to run the following to get data from my gps dongle.

 This should be a one-time thing...